 Expected physical environment

-The walker is to be used by the elderly or mobility challenged individuals while standing up in an indoor, single-floor environment
+The walker is to be used by the elderly or mobility challenged individuals while standing up in an indoor, single-floor environment.

-The walker is to be used in environments where there are no doors between the walker and destinations the walker will be summoned too
+The walker is only to autonomously navigate inside environments where doors and other obstructions do not separate the walker from the destination.

 Expected technological environment

-The walker must be able to interface with any modern android smartphone
+The walker must be able to interface with any modern android phone to ensure a large portion of users with phones can utilize the walkers advanced features.*

 3.3.5 Maintainability and Portability Requirements

-The application for communicating with the walker is expected to run on Android smartphones
+The application for communicating with the walker is expected to run on Android phones.

 3.3.6 Security Requirements

-Only registered caregivers, family, and significant others in a caregiving role shall be given the ability to use the GPS tracking feature of the walker
+Only registered caregivers, family, and significant others in a caregiving role shall be given the ability to use the GPS tracking feature of the walker to protect the user's privacy.*

 3.3.7 Legal Requirements